GCCF Funds and Initiatives

 Non-Endowed Donor Funds

 “A Time to Give” Fund (Donor Advised) Oftentimes business persons have income which varies greatly month-to-month and year-to-year.
-This anonymous Fund was started (during a period of a much-needed tax deduction) so the donor always has access to an “account” from which to recommend grants, even in when their company is in lean business periods.
+This anonymously-held Fund was started (during a period of a much-needed tax deduction) so the donor always has access to an “account” from which to recommend grants, even in lean business periods.

 The Manning Family Fund (Donor Advised) Attorney Peter Manning and his wife, Sharon, now can advise grants to organizations of all sizes, locally and internationally — and they can do so anonymously when they so choose.